A list of frequently asked questions (FAQ’s) about Freya Guitars

 Will Freya Guitars accept trades-ins?

 Yes!
 We may take trades.
 If you need to discuss a possible trade-in, please call, email or bring your trade into us.
 In all cases any item you wish to trade in is subject to inspection before we accept it.

 What is Freya Guitar’s return policy?

 If you buy a product and have it shipped to you, you can return it within 14 days for a full refund/return/exchange, no questions asked.
-Item must be in new condition and be complete with all packaging.
+Item must be unused and in new condition and be complete with all packaging.

 Return shipping is at your cost, please ensure that you have packaged it properly and have it insured as we cannot be held responsible for shipping damage.